SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 Hardware pre-requisities
 ========================
-* An x86-64 system (more cores will improve simulation time).
+* An x86-64 system (more cores will improve simulation time for the full workflow).

 Software pre-requisites
 =======================

 * Linux operating system (We used Ubuntu 16.04 and Ubuntu 18.04)
-* A SPEC CPU2006 iso, placed in the root directory of the repository (We used v1.0).
+* A SPEC CPU2006 iso, placed in the root directory of the repository (We used v1.0), for the full workflow, though a short evaluation can be completed without.

 Installation and Building
 ========================